desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 signal.

 The Signaling Name identifies the Child and the Signaling Type.
-It is identical to the Child name (but with the final root label removed), prefixed with a label containing the Signaling Type.
+It is identical to the Child name (with the final root label removed), prefixed with a label containing the Signaling Type.

+{#dnssec-bootstrapping}
 # Bootstrapping a DNSSEC Delegation

 When the Child zone's CDS/CDNSKEY RRsets are used for setting up initial trust, they need to be authenticated.
-This is achieved by co-publishing the Child's CDS/CDNSKEY records as an authenticated signal from the Child DNS Operator.
+This is achieved by co-publishing the Child's CDS/CDNSKEY records as an authenticated signal as described in (#signaling).
-The Parent can discover and validate this signal, thus transferring trust from the Child DNS Operator to the Child zone.
+The Parent can discover and validate it, thus transferring trust from the Child DNS Operator nameservers' chain of trust to the Child zone.

+The DS enrollment methods described in Section 3 of [@!RFC8078] are deprecated and SHOULD NOT be used.
-Child DNS Operators and Parental Agents who wish to use CDS/CDNSKEY records for DNSSEC bootstrapping SHOULD support the authentication protocol described in this section.
+Child DNS Operators and Parental Agents who wish to use CDS/CDNSKEY records for initial DS enrollment SHOULD instead support the authentication protocol described in this section.

 {#signalingrecords}